Bicycle Commuter’s Guide: Safe, secure, comfy

 Congestion is the major motivational stick but there are plenty of carrots too.
 Studies have shown that dealing with unpredictable and increasingly long commutes can have a big impact on job satisfaction and can even impact our mental health.
 Our own survey results confirm the same.
 Shamelessly gloating for a minute: 72% of Faraday riders report being happier after getting one of our bikes.
-Combined with health benefits, environmental benefits, and the Fun factor (especially on a Faraday bike) there's no wonder more Americans are becoming bike commuters.
+Combined with health benefits, environmental benefits, and the Fun factor (especially on a Faraday bike) there’s no wonder more Americans are considering becoming a bike commuter.

 To make ourselves useful to the growing ranks and those considering joining them, we’ve compiled the best advice for navigating the urban jungle on two wheels.
 If you have more, let us know.